- The SPGS journey

 The Marble is our long-standing student newspaper, covering a range of current affairs, while Foodie is a brilliant source of culinary inspiration.
 Students also produce a multitude of department publications, including Clio and CaCO3, our history and science magazines.

 To view a snapshot of our vibrant student journalism, please click here to visit our online webzine, iPaulina.
-Run by a team of student editors and updated every week during term time, iPaulina features articles written by students from the MIV to VIII (Years 7 to 13) on topics spanning from Art and Culture to Science and Technology.
+Run by a team of student editors and updated throughout the year, iPaulina features articles written by students from the MIV to VIII (Y7 to Y13) on topics spanning from Art and Culture to Science and Technology.

 Our annual student magazine, Paulina, is a culmination of articles and illustrations by students across the whole school.
 Please click here to see a copy on our publications page.